xxnickles/anime-feed-manager/README.md

 Anime Feed Manager
 =================

-Simple Personal Feed Manager / Anime Season Library that uses [AniDb](https://anidb.net/) and [SubsPleae](https://subsplease.org/schedule/)*  as data sources.
+Simple Personal Feed Manager / Anime Season Library that uses [AniDb](https://anidb.net/) and [SubsPlease](https://subsplease.org/schedule/)*  as data sources.
 Simple API using azure functions, Azure Storage (Tables) and [SendGrid](https://sendgrid.com).
 The client app uses [Stencil](https://stenciljs.com/), [Ionic Components](https://ionicframework.com/docs/components) and [Akita](https://netbasal.gitbook.io/akita/)

-_(*) This project used to use [HorribleSubs](https://horriblesubs.info/), but it was closed.
-Then [Erai-Raws](https://spa.erai-raws.info/) was used, but their site has had multiple stability problem recently.
-[LiveChart](https://www.livechart.me/) has been replaced becouse of they moved behind to cloudflare, which is not scrapping friendly_
+_(*) This project used to use [HorribleSubs](https://horriblesubs.info/), but it closed.
+Then [Erai-Raws](https://spa.erai-raws.info/) was used, but their site has had multiple stability problems recently.
+[LiveChart](https://www.livechart.me/) has been replaced because of they moved behind to Cloudflare, which is not scrapping friendly_

 ## Projects